stanley-gu/qual/proposal.md

 [@Collin-Osdoby2004]: Regulation of calcification by RANKL and osteoprotegerin

-[@Demer2008]: Vascular Calcification : Pathobiology of a Multifaceted Disease

-[@Giachelli2000]: Osteopontin: a versatile regulator of inflammation and biomineralization, mini review

-[@Giachelli2004]: Vascular Calcification Mechanisms - Review

 [@Kathiresan2012]: Genetics of Human Cardiovascular Disease

-[@Neven2011]: Cell biological and physicochemical aspects of arterial calcification - review of medial arterial calcification. good diagram

 [@Ding2006]: Fibronectin Enhances In Vitro Vascular Calcification by Promoting Osteoblastic Differentiation of Vascular Smooth Muscle Cells Via ERK Pathway